How to Write a Winning SMMA Entry

 7. Show Your Creative Risk

-Talk about the experiments you ran, even if they felt a bit risky - like trying an AR filter or a new platform.
+Highlight the experiments you ran, even if they felt a bit risky - like trying an AR filter, a new platform, or an unexpected collaboration.

 Highlight how you listened to your audience.
-Did you add captions or include diverse voices?
+Did you add captions, accessible formats or diverse voices?

-Share any social responsibility efforts - charitable partnerships, sustainability highlights, or wellness check-ins.
+Share any social responsibility efforts - charitable partnerships, sustainability highlights, or mental health check-ins.

 9. Show What Judges Are Looking For